-The bike- and walk-a-thon, which began and ended at Hollis’ historic Lawrence Barn, featured multiple routes specially designed for cyclists or walkers ranging from beginner to expert.
-Riders, volunteers, family and friends enjoyed a festive post-race picnic.
+The bike- and walk-a-thon, which begins and ends at Hollis’ historic Lawrence Barn, features multiple routes specially-designed for cyclists or walkers ranging from beginner to expert.
+Riders, volunteers, family and friends are invited to a festive post-race picnic.

-Proceeds supported Zoo New England’s Jonathan Gilmour Memorial Scholarship Fund, which provide the opportunity for members of the Zoo community to pursue conservation projects, education opportunities, research initiatives and other wildlife-focused efforts.Donate to the Fund
+Proceeds provide the opportunity for Zoo New England staff members to pursue conservation projects, education opportunities, research initiatives and other wildlife-focused efforts.Full Race Details and Registration

 Protecting Wildlife at Home and Abroad

 Members of the Zoo New England community have used their scholarships to participate in a variety of local and international conservation initiatives including: